-Jen Donnelly, PhD candidate, Department of History of Art and Architecture, University of Pittsburgh
+Jen Donnelly, PhD student, Department of History of Art and Architecture, University of Pittsburgh

 Aisling Quigley, PhD student, School of Information Sciences, University of Pittsburgh

-Chelsea Gunn, School of Information Sciences, University of Pittsburgh
+Chelsea Gunn, PhD student, School of Information Sciences, University of Pittsburgh

-Sarah Hackney, School of Information Sciences, University of Pittsburgh
+Sarah Hackney, PhD student, School of Information Sciences, University of Pittsburgh

 Participating Artists and Designers:

-Brandon Amos (Carnegie Mellon University); Heather Dewey-Hagborg; Aaron Henderson; Sam Nosenzo (University of Pittsburgh); Staycee Pearl; Letícia Parente; Steve Rowell; John Tronsor (Department of Studio Arts, University of Pittsburgh); Paul Vanouse
+Brandon Amos (Carnegie Mellon University); Heather Dewey-Hagborg; Aaron Henderson (Department of Studio Arts); Sam Nosenzo (University of Pittsburgh); Staycee Pearl; Letícia Parente; Steve Rowell; John Tronsor (Department of Studio Arts, University of Pittsburgh); Paul Vanouse